Fontlab/fontlab-partners/README.md

 # Marketing materials for Fontlab apps

-Publicly available marketing materials for [Fontlab Ltd.](https://www.fontlab.com/) apps.
+Publicly available marketing materials / “press kit” for [Fontlab Ltd.](https://www.fontlab.com/) apps.

 ## Download

 ### [Download ZIP](https://github.com/Fontlab/marketing-materials/raw/main/download/fontlab-marketing-materials.zip) (22 MB)

+In the above ZIP, you will find:

-The above ZIP contains the Fontlab Ltd. logo (in the `company` folder), as well as app icons, screenshots and graphics for the [FontLab 8](https://www.fontlab.com/font-editor/fontlab/) professional font editor, and for the [TransType 4](https://www.fontlab.com/font-converter/transtype/) font converter.
+- `company` folder: the Fontlab Ltd. company logo as a simple font, and as vector and bitmap graphics

----
+- `fontlab-8` folder: graphical assets for the [FontLab 8](https://www.fontlab.com/font-editor/fontlab/) professional font editor: app icon, screenshots and additional graphics
+- `transtype-4` folder: graphical assets for the [TransType 4](https://www.fontlab.com/font-converter/transtype/) font converter: app icon, screenshots and additional graphics

+## License

+The files provided in this repository are licensed for promotional and press purposes only.

-Copyright (c) 2013-2023 by Fontlab Ltd. Licensed to authorized users only.
+All materials except where explicitly stated are copyright (c) 2013-2023 by Fontlab Ltd.